acrks/acrks/README.md

 💻 I am a Full Stack developer with a passion for creative problem solving and building new technologies to make people's lives easier!

-🔭 Over the last year and a half, I've had the pleasure of learning how Python, Java, C++, Web Development.
+🔭 Over the last year and a half, I've had the pleasure of learning Python, Java, C++, Web Development.

 A little about my projects: